xiaolaba/Free-Pascal-UTF8-supported/README.md

 # Free-Pascal-UTF8-supported
-Win10, try to understand why some console program has no proper display UTF8 string other than ANSI, my first time to deal with PASCAL.
+Win10, try to understand why some console program has no proper display UTF8 string other than ANSI, my first time to deal with PASCAL language.

 ### Inperfection, but not really quality issues, there are two issues